Harini Logan wins spelling bee in 1st-ever tiebreaker

 The last fully in-person version of the bee had no tiebreaker and ended in an eight-way tie.
 The 2020 bee was canceled because of the pandemic, and in 2021 it was mostly virtual, with only 11 finalists gathering in Florida as Zaila Avant-garde became the first Black American champion.

+Harini is Indian-American, resuming a trend that’s persisted for two decades — 21 of the past 23 champions have had South Asian heritage.

-The changes continued this year with Scripps ending its deal with longtime partner ESPN and producing its own telecast for its networks ION and Bounce, with actor and literacy advocate LeVar Burton as host.
+Another change to this year’s bee: Scripps ended its deal with longtime partner ESPN and produced its own telecast for its networks ION and Bounce, with actor and literacy advocate LeVar Burton as host.
 The transition was bumpy at times, with long and uneven commercial breaks that broke up the action and audio glitches that exposed the inner workings of the broadcast to the in-person crowd.

 The bee itself was leaner, with fewer than half the participants it had in 2019 because of sponsors dropping out and the end of a wild-card program.
 And spellers had to answer vocabulary questions live on stage for the first time, resulting in several surprising eliminations during the semifinals.